mzarafon/penn-treaty-elm/_posts/Historical_Essay.md

 <ins> Artifacts </ins>

 *William Penn: Quaker Hero*

 One problem with William Penn’s legend as benevolent politician and settler is that it has given primacy to his role in shaping Quaker-Lenape relations.
 His foregrounding in historical narratives has portrayed the Lenni-Lenape as passive in the negotiations of the Penn Treaty.
 William Penn’s legend, and therefore his history, is thus located in front of the history of the Lenni-Lenape.
 This is visually represented by the illustration on the book’s cover.
 In the story, the name “Lenape” is never used.

+*Quaker Oats Can*

+Quaker Oats has capitalized on people’s perception of Penn as the ideal “quaker man” in order to sell their product.
+A Quaker Oats magazine from 1909 describes Penn as “the standard bearer of  the Quakers and Quaker Oats...to this day [they [can] look that honest Quaker, William Penn in the eye and say [they] have never sent a false, a misrepresented, a stale or a moldy package from [their] door”.
+In placing Penn on every Quaker Oats product, the company emphasizes the honest and quintessentially “Quaker” aspects of William Penn, placing his legacy at the forefront of Pennsylvania history.

+*Penn’s Description of the Lenni-Lenape*

+Upon first glance, it appears as though Penn’s account of the Lenni-Lenape expresses nothing but sincere praise.
+However, upon further analysis we see that Penn’s description of the Lenape is more of an attempt to placate Europeans’ fear of Native Americans.
+His descriptions are oversimplified, emphasizing that the people are simply “the most merry creatures that live, feast, and dance perpetually”.
+He similarly describes their features as different from the “thick lip and flat nose, [which is] so frequent with the East-Indians and Blacks…[instead he sees]...
+European faces among them”.
+His description reads more as a reassurance than a sincere account.

+*Print of “Penn’s Treaty with the Indians” by Benjamin West*

+This is the most traditional portrayal of William Penn and his interactions with the Lenape.
+According to *The History of Penn Treaty Park*, West’s painting was the world’s introduction to William Penn, the Penn Treaty, and the traditional narrative of the founding of Pennsylvania and Philadelphia.
+Penn is the subject of the painting, as indicated by his body language and the position of other people in the scene.
+The Lenape are standing behind Penn, and chief Tamanend is partially blocked from view by other Lenape.
+The Lenape are also not named in the painting’s title.

+*Photos of Haozous’ statue, Penn Treaty Park*

+There is no better visual metaphor for Penn’s overshadowing of native history than the placement of statues in Penn Treaty Park.
+At the entrance to the park exists a statue of William Penn majestically holding the Penn Treaty.
+On an island defined by Delaware Ave and Beach St exists Bob Haozous’ statue commemorating the Lenape wampum belt.
+The physical separation of this monument from the park is a perfect visual metaphor for both the removal of the Lenape from the original narrative of the Penn Treaty and the Lenape’s forced westward migration.